kinnewig/dcs2/README.md

 #### Miscellaneous
 - `ARPACK`  is an open-source library designed to provide performance portable algorithms for geometric search, similarly to nanoflann and Boost Geometry. (default "OFF")
 - `GSL` GNU Scientific Library (default "OFF")
-- `HYPRE` HYPRE is a library of high performance preconditioners and solvers featuring multigrid methods for the solution of large, sparse linear systems of equations on massively parallel computers.
+- `HYPRE` HYPRE is a library of high performance preconditioners and solvers featuring multigrid methods for the solution of large, sparse linear systems of equations on massively parallel computers (default "ON", as dependency of PETSC)
 - `TBB` Intel One Thread Building Blocks (default version: "2021.13.0")
 - `VTK` (default version: "9.3.1", default "OFF")